institut-de-genomique/NaS/README.md

 ```
 This error message appears when your version of parallel is too old.
 Update parallel to at least parallel22052015

+#### k option for Compareads

+The size of kmers selected must be between 21 and 38 (problems occurs for a smaller or greater size)

 ACKNOWLEDGMENTS
 ---------------